tiffanymonroe/wdi-remote-gizmo/unit_1/w03d03/student_labs/morning_lab.md

 # ⌘R

-⌘R, or Command-R will **reload** your webpage.
-Try not to click the reload button.
+⌘R, or Command-R will **reload** your webpage if your OS has focus on the browser.
+Try not to click the reload button on the browser.
 Reloading works as long as you have **saved** your files.

 <br>
 <hr>